---

 ```bash

-curl -s -X POST https://api.bankr.bot/agent/submit \
+curl -s -X POST https://api.bankr.bot/wallet/submit \

 -H "Content-Type: application/json" \